aspose-cells/Aspose.Cells-Doc-md/english/cpp/getting-started/system-requirements/_index.md

 </table>

 ### Additional Dependency on Linux
-Aspose.Cells for C++ on Linux depends on <a href="https://www.freedesktop.org/wiki/Software/fontconfig/">fontconfig</a> binaries both dynamic library and tool.
-Please install it before using:
+Aspose.Cells for C++ on Linux depends on <a href="https://www.freedesktop.org/wiki/Software/fontconfig/">fontconfig</a> binaries, both the dynamic library and the tool.
+Please install them before using:

-1. Installing fontconfig on Ubuntu or Debian<br>
+1. Installing fontconfig on Ubuntu or Debian
    `sudo apt install libfontconfig fontconfig`
-1. Installing fontconfig on Fedora or CentOs<br>
+2. Installing fontconfig on Fedora or CentOS
    `sudo yum install fontconfig`

 ### macOS
-Aspose.Cells for C++ can be used to develop application in the following development environments:
+Aspose.Cells for C++ can be used to develop applications in the following development environments:
 * Xcode 12.5.1 or later
 * Clang and libc++ (which are shipped by default with Xcode)
 {{< app/cells/assistant language="cpp" >}}